apache/druid/docs/ingestion/data-formats.md

 The `flattenSpec` object bridges the gap between potentially nested input data, such as Avro or ORC, and Druid's flat data model.
 It is an object within the `inputFormat` object.

-> If you have nested JSON data, the Druid nested columns feature allows you to store the data directly in Apache Druid segments.
+> If you have nested JSON data, you can ingest and store JSON in an Apache Druid column as a `COMPLEX<json>` data type.
 See [Nested columns](../querying/nested-columns.md) for more information.

 Configure your `flattenSpec` as follows: